 The Iberian lynx (Lynx pardinus) is a lynx species that inhabits the Iberian Peninsula in southwestern Europe.
 It is the most threatened among all lynx species and is classified as Endangered by the IUCN.
 The loss of the prey base of these wild cats has resulted in the decline of their populations.
 Populations of the European rabbit, the primary prey of the Iberian lynx, have drastically declined due to overhunting, disease, poaching, and habitat fragmentation.
 This, in turn, has had an adverse effect on lynx populations.
 At the beginning of the 21st century, only about 100 Iberian lynxes were surviving in the wild.
 By 2012, successful restocking of rabbits, relocation, and re-introduction of Iberian lynxes had resulted in a population growth to 326 individuals.
 The Iberian lynx also occasionally preys on rodents, deer, ducks, etc. This species of lynx is still extremely vulnerable to threats like poaching, accidental kills by vehicles, kills by feral dogs, persecution by humans, and habitat fragmentation.

-How Many Types Of Lynx Live In The World Today?
+How Many Species Of Lynx Live In The World Today?

 |Rank||Species||Weight||Length||Height (standing at shoulders)|